Discover Marrakech with Melanie Royals

 -Robert Plant on Marrakech

-After breakfast, head to the local flea market to bargain for brightly colored carpets and vintage treasures.
-Then, be inspired by the ingenuity and artistry of the Berber women who craft some of those carpets at the Musee Boucharouite.
-After an alfresco lunch we’ll use the inspiration of the day for some fun studio play.
-Dinner under the lemon trees at I Limoni.
+Be inspired by the ingenuity and artistry of the Berber women who craft some of Morocco’s famous carpets at the Musee Boucharouite.
+After an alfresco lunch on a restaurant terrace we’ll use the inspiration of the day for some studio play creating beaded cabochons for our special Marrakech carpet bags we will work on throughout the week with special artisan guest Valerie Kuzma, combining leather, stenciled silk, and ephemera collected from the artisan souks.
+Dinner together under the lemon trees at I Limoni!

-Morning studio play session following breakfast.
-After, a delicious rooftop lunch at the iconic El Fenn hotel we’ll stop to smell the roses and the rosemary in the beautiful gardens of Le Jardin Secret.
-Then enjoy evening wine or cocktails while you get artful henna designs applied to your hands.
-We’ll end the day with a special dinner of Tanjia – a local specialty available only in Marrakech.
+Morning studio session working on our Marrakech bags following breakfast.
+After, a delicious rooftop lunch at the iconic El Fenn hotel and then we’ll stop to smell the roses and the rosemary in the beautiful gardens of Le Jardin Secret as we shop our way home.
+Enjoy dinner on your own this evening.

 Camels on the beach and salt air in your hair…

-Maison 28 Breakfast followed by a day trip to the seaside city of Essaouira.
+Today begins our 2-day trip to the seaside city of Essaouira.
 After a stop to see goats in the Argan trees we’ll see how the women’s cooperatives turn the nuts of those trees into Argan oil.
-Once in Essaouira, shop and sightsee before we end the day with a caravan camel ride/photo shoot and dinner on the beach.
+Once in Essaouira, enjoy some local shopping before we take a sunset camel ride on the sandy beach.
+Freshen up at our Essaouira Riad before a group dinner at the delightful Caravane Cafe.

-Wake up to a Maison 28 Breakfast and then we head a little bit out of town into another world at the Beldi Country Club for some natural beauty and, naturally, some Moroccan beauty/spa treatments.
+Wake up to a Maison 28 Breakfast and after some studio time we head a little bit out of town into another world at the Beldi Country Club for some natural beauty and, naturally, some Moroccan beauty/spa treatments.
 Enjoy a famous Moroccan hamman/gommage treatment (steam bath & scrub) followed by a soothing 1-hour massage.
-Then, dress up for a dinner at a chic club with optional dancing into the night to follow!
+Pizza party dinner tonight!

 Time for exploration or relaxation…